-Under the leadership of John T. Stroup, Associate Professor of Education at Champlain College, the Community Engagement Lab designed and implemented a two-year research project to evaluate the impact of the The Vermont Creative Schools Initiative Teacher Institute and associated teaching artist residencies.
+Under the leadership of John T. Stroup, Associate Professor of Education at Champlain College, the Community Engagement Lab designed and implemented a two-year program evaluation to study the impact of the The Vermont Creative Schools Initiative Teacher Institute and associated teaching artist residencies.

 The following summary is excerted from the evaluation reports, which are available in full below.

 The Vermont Creative Schools Initiative (VCSI) is a collaboration of classroom teachers and teaching artists seeking to improve student learning and engagement by placing creativity at the center learning.